NCAR/SWM/swm_rust/README.md

 ### GPU cudarc

-In `gpu-cudarc`, the crate `cudarc` is used to run code on an NVIDIA GPU.
+In `gpu_cudarc`, the crate `cudarc` is used to run code on an NVIDIA GPU.
 Rust code is called from the CPU to run CUDA kernels on the GPU.
 More info on the crate can be found [here](https://github.com/chelsea0x3b/cudarc).
 Example 07 is used as a base for this implementation.

 ### Grid size